 • Theft: As with most criminal acts, cybercrimes are often motivated by greed.
 Often cyberattacks are all about stealing data that can be resold or used to access individual bank accounts.

-• Blackmail: Criminals may infect company or private user systems in such a way that these can no longer be used, at least not by those with limited IT knowledge.
+• Blackmail: Criminals may infect company or private user systems so that these can no longer be used, at least not by those with limited IT knowledge.
 They can then extort considerable sums promising to release the IT infrastructure upon payment.

 • Sabotage: Attacks aren’t always motivated by money.
 Some attacks are financed by competitors.
 For example, one company may want to damage a competitor to be more successful.

 • Activism: Hacktivism continues to grow in popularity.
-Here, politically minded cybercriminals use their skills to damage the reputation of those they disagree with or to generate attention for political goals through attacks.
+Here, politically motivated cybercriminals use their skills to damage the reputation of those they disagree with or to generate attention for political goals through attacks.

 • Espionage: Industrial espionage and espionage of government continues to shift online.
 The focus of these attacks is on accessing knowledge.